darkroom51/react-context-crs/README.md

 ## Simple excersise on React Context API

-Simple react app with Context API use, based on tutorial by[https://www.youtube.com/watch?v=ScDWrogElmo&t=7720s] (john-smilga).
+Simple react app: Context API use, netlify deploy and Contentfull CMS (TODO).
+Based on tutorial by [https://www.youtube.com/watch?v=ScDWrogElmo&t=7720s](john-smilga).
 [note to myself from the future: see 3 ways of using Context API] Project was bootstrapped with CRA.